SocialNerdsGR/shopping-cart-json-server/readme.md

 ## Usage

-Shoppping cart API exposes 2 resources:
+Shoppping cart API exposes 1 resource:

 - `products`
-- `categories`

 JSON-Server provides some additional functionallity like filtering, pagination and more.
 Read the JSON-Server documentation for more.